software-mansion/react-native-screens/README.md

 #### `backgroundColor`

-Controlls the color of the navigation header.
+Controls the color of the navigation header.

 #### `hideShadow`